Iggy SZN

 "Iggy SZN" (also known as "Iggy Szn") is a song by Australian recording artist Iggy Azalea, taken from her reissue for her debut studio album, Reclassified (2014).
-The song was produced by The Invisible Men and The Arcade.
-On 23 October, it was made available for streaming.
+The song was produced by The Invisible Men and The Arcade, and was written by Azalea and the Invisible Men, alongside Jon Millis, Darryl Reid, and Jon Turner.
+The song was recorded at Sarm West Coast and British Grove Studios in London, England.
+"Iggy SZN" is a hip-hop song built on electro handclap based beats and synthesisers.
+On the 23rd of October, the song was made available for streaming.
 A day later, the track was available as an instant track upon pre-ordering the album via iTunes stores.

-"Iggy SZN" is built on electro handclap based beats and synthesisers.
-The song gained mixed critical reception and peaked at number ninety-five and eleven on the Australian Singles Chart and the Australian Urban Chart, respectively.
-In the United States, the track charted at number forty-eight on the Hot R&B/Hip-Hop Songs chart.
+"Iggy SZN" would later be released on Reclassified on the 21st of November, 2014, through Virgin EMI Records, as the 9th track and sole promotional single from the album.
+The song gained mixed critical reception and peaked at number ninety-five and eleven on the Australian Singles Chart and the Australian Urban Chart respectively, the latter being the song's highest peak on any chart it reached.
+In the United States of America, the track charted at number forty-eight on the Hot R&B/Hip-Hop Songs chart, and in Canada, the song reached number sixty-three on the Billboard Hot Canadian Digital Singles chart.

 Background and composition

 On 4 September 2014, Azalea announced that she would be reissuing her debut studio album The New Classic.
 On October 19, 2014, the track list of Reclassified was released, which also included "Iggy SZN" as 9th track.
 On 23 October 2014, the track was available for streaming.
 A day later, the track was made available as an instant digital download track upon pre-ordering Reclassified via iTunes Stores.
 "Iggy SZN" was written by Iggy Azalea, The Invisible Men, Jon Mills, Darryl Reid and Jon Turner.
 It was produced by The Invisible Men and The Arcade.
 Lasting for a duration of 3:20 (three minutes and twenty seconds), "Iggy SZN" is built on "club-ready" electro handclap-based beats and heavy synthesisers.
 Lyrically, Azalea talks about her success and goes after her "haters" on the song.
 At one point, she raps: "Haters gon' hate while critics critique, I pay them no mind whenever they speak / what they make a year I make in a week, I know you can't stand it, just get you a seat!"
 On the hook, she raps: "Everywhere I go they say it's Iggy SZN / Until l get what I want, I ain't leaving… Simmer down bitch / It's Iggy SZN."